 Trump also has a habit of making up events–like seeing Muslims cheering in New Jersey on Sept.
 11–and swearing they are true.
 He also claims he was in New York City during the attack, when friends recall he was at his Florida estate.

 His constant contradictions, like claiming he opposed the Iraq War when he clearly supported it, may be less an attempt at obfuscation, and due more simply to befuddlement.
-He may actually believe what he says, unable to recall what he really said previously.
+He may actually believe what he says, unable to recall what he really, previously said.

 While Trump’s gaffs are laughable and often dismissed as “Donald just being Donald,” they are also red flags for something far more serious.
 They are classic signs of early-onset Alzheimer’s.